Adult Attachment Relationships

 What is A Healthy Relationship?

-Nicole Story, Ed.S, M.Ed, LMFT, LMHC is a Licensed Marriage and Family Therapist, Clinical Supervisor and has been working with couples in distress for over ten years.
+Nicole Story, Ed.S, M.Ed, LMFT, LMHC is a Licensed Marriage and Family Therapist, Clinical Supervisor and has been working with couples in distress for twenty years.

 She is also President Emeritus of the Northeast Florida Association for Marriage and Family Therapy and served on the board of directors of the Florida Association for Marriage and Family Therapy.